-Resistance Training for Depression: An Evidence-Based Treatment Guide
+Resistance Training for Depression: 33-Study Review

 An Irish systematic review of current research has found that resistance training may be a very helpful treatment for depression.
 With the World Health Organisation estimating that more than 264 million people worldwide are affected by depression, exploring accessible treatments is more critical than ever.
 This article breaks down the research and provides a practical starting point.